chromaui/learnstorybook.com/content/simple-component.md

 To define our stories, we call `add()` once for each of our test states to generate a story.
 The action story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state---exactly like a React [Stateless Functional Component](https://reactjs.org/docs/components-and-props.html).

-When creating a story we use a helper function (`createTask()`) to build out the shape of the task the component expects.
+When creating a story we use a base task (`task`) to build out the shape of the task the component expects.
 This is typically modelled from what the true data looks like.
-Again, `export`-ing this function will enable us to reuse it in later stories, as we'll see.
+Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.

 <div class="aside">
 <a href="https://storybook.js.org/addons/introduction/#2-native-addons"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
 Use <code>action()</code> to stub them in.